Sattu

-In Bihar and Nepal, satui is usually made from dry-roasted chickpeas or maize.
+In Bihar and Nepal, sattu is usually made from dry-roasted chickpeas, maize or barley.
 It is also common for people to mix sattu of different pulses together to suit their appetite and taste.

 Etymology

-The Punjabi, Nepali, Urdu, Hindi and Bengali word Sattu is derived from the Sanskrit word Saktu meaning coarsely ground parched barley meal.
-References to Sattu (Saktu) can be found throughout Ayurvedic literature such as the Caraka-saṃhitā, Aṣṭāṅgahṛdayasaṃhitā and the Suśruta-saṃhitā.
+The word sattu is derived from the Sanskrit word sáktu, meaning coarsely ground parched barley meal.
+References to sattu (sáktu) occur in Ayurvedic literature.

 History

-The origin of Satui is the Magadh region of Bihar and Madhesh Province of Nepal.
+The origin of Sattu is in eastern India and Terai region of Nepal.

-The process of preparing sattu is ancient and it is popular over a wide area of Nepal, Northern and Eastern India, particularly Bihar and its neighbouring states Uttar Pradesh, Jharkhand and East Bengal (now Bangladesh).
-Satui is also used in the South Indian state of Telangana as prasadam or Nivedyam offered to Batukamma during Navarathri.
+The process of preparing sattu is ancient and it is popular over a wide area of Nepal, Northern and Eastern India, particularly Bihar, eastern Uttar Pradesh, Uttarakhand, Jharkhand and West Bengal.

-There is a drink made from Satui called "Sattu Ghol" in Magadh.
+In the Bhojpuri region, sattu is widely regarded as a distinctive and highly popular food.
+It has traditionally been an integral part of rural Bhojpuri life, and is closely associated with everyday food practices as well as seasonal and religious traditions.

+In Bhojpuri culture, sattu is particularly associated with the observance of Satuaan, held in the month of Chait (March–April), when sattu is traditionally consumed and served with chutney made from unripe mangoes.
+In the Panchkosi Mela of Buxar, sattu and sattu-filled littis are traditionally offered as prasad to Lord Rama.
+In the Lota-Bhanta Mela of Banaras, sattu-filled littis are traditionally prepared and offered to Lord Shiva.

+Sattu is also used in the South Indian state of Telangana as prasadam or Nivedyam offered to Batukamma during Navarathri.